Exact Byte-Level Probabilities from Tokenized Language Models for FIM-Tasks and Model Ensembles: Introduction

 To contribute to the understanding of the impact of tokenization, we demonstrate that for any tokenized LM, there exists a statistically equivalent byte-level process.
-Despite their statistical equivalence in terms of training loss, we find a surprising discrepancy in their predictive behaviors—particularly in next-token and next-byte predictions, where there can be significant differences.
+Despite this fact, we find a surprising discrepancy in their predictive behaviors—particularly in next-token and next-byte predictions, where there can be significant differences.
 We hence introduce the concept of \textit{tokenization bias} to describe the discrepancy between the predictive distributions of the tokenized model and the byte-level equivalent.
 Towards \textit{mapping tokenized predictions to byte-level predictions}, we present the Byte-Token Representation Lemma (Section~\ref{btr_subsection}).
-The lemma enables both byte-level predictions and an algorithmic correction of tokenization bias in any trained LM without the need for additional training or optimization, allowing us to\textit{ sample bias-free next-bytes from any tokenized LM}.
+This result enables both byte-level predictions and an algorithmic correction of tokenization bias in any trained LM without the need for additional training or optimization, allowing us to\textit{ sample bias-free next-bytes from any tokenized LM}.

-Because our findings show that tokenization introduces an irreducible gap between the token and byte domains by preventing certain token combinations, limiting the model’s ability to sample specific tokens, we investigate this issue in fill-in-the-middle (FIM) tasks.
-Tokenization bias is particularly harmful in fill-in-the-middle (FIM) tasks when a prompt ends mid token.
-Tokenized language models struggle to predict the correct completion \citep{dagan2024getting}.
+Since tokenization bias limits certain token combinations and impairs the model's ability to sample specific tokens, it is especially detrimental for tasks such as coding, where precise completion is necessary.
+We focus on fill-in-the-middle (FIM) tasks, where tokenization bias poses significant challenges, particularly when a prompt ends mid-token.
+Previous research \citep{dagan2024getting} highlights this issue, showing that language models struggle to generate the correct completion in such cases.
 Our theory predicts this phenomenon precisely, and the failure example shown in Figure \ref{fig:intro} (Left) can be reproduced with any open-weight model to date.
-In our experiments, we demonstrate that our next-byte prediction method outperforms tokenized models with the same cross-entropy by 18\%, and even surpasses a specialized fix, token healing \citep{dagan2024getting,roziere2023code}, by 1\%.
+Our experiments show that our next-byte prediction method outperforms tokenized models with the same cross-entropy by 18\%, and is able to corrects cases where specialized fixes, such as token healing/alignment \citep{dagan2024getting,roziere2023code, athiwaratkun2024token}, consistently fails to backup.